-A Paris Museum Has 18,000 Skulls.
-It’s Reluctant to Say Whose.
+A Paris museum has 18,000 skulls.
+It’s reluctant to say whose

 Sensing potential trouble as restitution claims increased internationally, Mennecier said he warned museum leaders multiple times over several years about the sensitive remains, urging them “to inform the highest government authorities, possibly the embassies, the relevant communities.”

 But those calls went unheeded, he and Alain Froment, an anthropologist at the museum said, leaving foreign governments and Indigenous communities in the dark.

 “It’s incredibly difficult to understand what’s in their collection,” said Shannon O’Loughlin, CEO of the Association on American Indian Affairs, a nonprofit promoting Native American cultural heritage.
 She added that her “heart fell” when she learned of the Sioux and Navajo skulls in the Museum of Mankind basement.

-The museum has published only a stripped-down online version of its skull database, sharing no names or biographical details, even though the list seen by the Times contains this information about hundreds of remains.
+The museum has published only a stripped-down online version of its skull database, sharing no names or biographical details, even though the list seen by The Times contains this information about hundreds of remains.

 Lefèvre and Martin Friess, who is responsible for the Museum of Mankind’s modern anthropology collections, said the information was withheld because of privacy concerns, fear of controversy and because of uncertainties around some remains’ identities.